 Your Agent's Bottleneck Is Your Documentation

 OpenAI shipped GPT-5 five days ago and the most striking thing about the launch is how muted the reaction was.
-Not negative.
-Muted.
-The technical commentariat said the same three things in different words: capable, well-priced, not the leap the marketing implied.
+Not negative, muted.
+The technical commentariat said the same thing in different words: capable, well-priced, not the leap the marketing implied.
 Simon Willison's first impression was the line that stuck:

 It doesn't feel like a dramatic leap ahead from other LLMs but it exudes competence.